Is Sexual Orientiation genetic or is it a choice?

 Genetics is the domain of medical science.
 What has science found regarding sexual orientation?
 First, science has found that sexuality and sexual orientation are some of the most complex aspects of people and the answers to simple questions like "What causes sexual orientation?” are not simple.

 Still others have studied sociological and psychological causes for sexual orientation.
-And they have found substantial evidence that sexual orientation is developed (something you grow into) and that it is not fixed but changeable.
+They found substantial evidence that sexual orientation is developed and that it is not fixed but changeable.
+However they have not found that sociological or psychological causes are determining factors.

 When all of the work being done is put together, the question about what causes sexual orientation seems best answered as follows.